kconner/gloggery/README.md

 `2020-08-15-1427-hello-world`

-This filename consists of the year, month, day of the month, and 24-hour time of day, in UTC, plus a readable but URL-friendly slug title.
+This filename consists of the UTC year, month, day, and 24-hour time of day, plus a readable but URL-friendly slug title.
 You can get the current date and time with `date -u +%Y-%m-%d-%H%M`.

 Inside the file, the first line (text up to the first `\n\n`) will be treated as the post title.
 The rest of the file is the post body, in which you can write Gemtext or just plain text.